forestgrape/coronavirus/index.md

 ## Recent Updates
+- 8.6.
+Clarifications and reordering on the [Controlling Page].
+Section [Balancing of Measures](../coronavirus/7_social/controlling.md#balancing-of-measures) new and previous Balance section renamed to [On Balancing of Measures](../coronavirus/7_social/controlling.md#on-balancing-of-measures).
 - 28.5.- 3.6.
   - Formulations and clarifications across the page.
   - Chapter [Life on Earth](2_biological/life-forms.md) in rework.